Bhavika-2006/Scatterplot/README.md

 ## Acknowledgments

-We'd like to express our gratitude to [MOTHER AND SCHOOL MENTORS].
+We'd like to express our gratitude to [MY MOTHER AND SCHOOL MENTORS].

 Happy coding! 🚀